 Boss: Mr. Thomassoulo

-Pretends to be handicapped to get special treatment, which includes his own private handicapped bathroom and a great office with a view.
+George pretends to be handicapped to get special treatment, which includes access to his own private handicapped bathroom and a great office with a view.

-It is discovered that George isn’t handicapped and his boss asks him to leave Play Now.
+When it is discovered that George isn’t actually handicapped, his boss Mr. Thomassoulo asks him to leave Play Now.

 Since George signed a one year contract he decides to stay.
-The pay is good, he got dental, and private access to one of the great handicapped toilets in the city.
+The pay is good, he’s got dental and private access to one of the great handicap toilets in the city.

-Play Now files for bankruptcy after Jerry’s girlfriend sues them for getting a hit with a giant ball of oil.
+Play Now files for bankruptcy after Jerry’s girlfriend sues them after getting a hit with a giant ball of oil.

 Constanza & Son

 Computer Salesman (October 1997)